SohanKafle/SK-Traders---wordpress/wp-content/plugins/esewa/readme.txt

 Plugin Settings:
 1) Enable the plugin (enabled by default)
 2) Change description if needed (default description: “Pay via eSewa.
 Payment enabled through eSewa account securely.”)
-3) Add your Live Merchant/Service code for live purpose or Test Merchant/Service Code for sandbox (testing purpose)
+3) Add your Live Merchant/Service code and Secret Key for live purpose or Test Merchant/Service Code for sandbox (testing purpose)
 4) You can change sandbox url as well
 5) Add Invoice Prefix (default: WC-).
 If users are using same account for multiple stores than this prefix should be unique in all as eSewa does not allow orders with the same prefix numbers
 6) Click on update once done